akhil-123/Integrated-Bit-Error-Ratio-Tester/README.md

 Individual Modules :
-1. [PRBS-7](https://github.com/akhil-123/Integrated-Bit-Error-Ratio-Tester/tree/master/PRBS-7) : This folder contains the PRBS-7 generator (LFSR.v) and the testbanch for same (test.v)
+1. [PRBS-7](https://github.com/akhil-123/Integrated-Bit-Error-Ratio-Tester/tree/master/PRBS-7) : This folder contains the PRBS-7 generator (LFSR.v) and the testbench for same (test.v)
-2. [PRBS-13](https://github.com/akhil-123/Integrated-Bit-Error-Ratio-Tester/tree/master/PRBS-13) : This folder contains the PRBS-13 generator (LFSR.v) and the testbanch for same (test.v)
+2. [PRBS-13](https://github.com/akhil-123/Integrated-Bit-Error-Ratio-Tester/tree/master/PRBS-13) : This folder contains the PRBS-13 generator (LFSR.v) and the testbench for same (test.v)
-3. [Data Channel Wrapper Module](https://github.com/akhil-123/Integrated-Bit-Error-Ratio-Tester/tree/master/Data_channel_wrappper) : This folder contains the data channel wrapper module (DCW.v) which generated reference clock and also decides whether to reset the channel or not.
+3. [Data Channel Wrapper Module](https://github.com/akhil-123/Integrated-Bit-Error-Ratio-Tester/tree/master/Data_channel_wrappper) : This folder contains the data channel wrapper module (DCW.v) which generates reference clock and also decides whether to reset the channel or not.
 It also contains the testbench for the same (test_DCW.v).
 4. [Error Adder](https://github.com/akhil-123/Integrated-Bit-Error-Ratio-Tester/tree/master/Adding_error) : This folder contains pattern generator module (LFSR.v), error adding module (error.v) and test banch for same (test_error.v).
 5. [Error checker](https://github.com/akhil-123/Integrated-Bit-Error-Ratio-Tester/tree/master/error-checker) : This folder contains the comparator to check for error (comp.v) and testbench for same (test_bench.v).
 6. [Pre-emphasis](https://github.com/akhil-123/Integrated-Bit-Error-Ratio-Tester/tree/master/pre-emphasis) : This module contains the pre-emphasis module (preemph.v) and test bench for same (test.v).